temitopeohassan/ENB-MINIAPP/README.md

 Yap about this ai agent on incubase and tag incubase plus enb accoount, streak of 7 days - +20.0x and extra 100 enb added for your yield per day.

+Add your base name as your name on twitter - +15.0x

+ADD what what you do for base or how you are connected with base in your bio - +15.0x

 Feature 5:

 Allow enb fams to be able to claim their basename with enb tokens but on the backend it will be swaped for base eth.